0xCAF3BAB3/sam-transformator/README.md

  2. Import a generated service into your favored IDE as a Maven project.

 ###### 1.1.2.3.2.
 Implement business logic
-Implement the logic for the communication events of the ports of the components in the generated `Main.java` class.
+Implement the logic for the communication events of the ports of the components in the generated `Main` class.
 Please take a look at the generated comments, which explain how and where to

  * add receiver-handlers